Function objects and lambdas

 So now that we have a variable sq

 that holds a function object, how do we call the function?
 This is often called applying the function.
-Well in Python it is actually very easy.
+Well in Python it is very easy.
 You just use the normal function calling syntax:

 x = sq(2)